Mehr Monir Jahanbani

-Mehr Monir Jahanbani (16 April 1926 – 7 August 2018; مهرمنیر جهانبانی; also known as Mehr-Monir Jahanbani, Mehrmonir Djahanbani, and Nini Jahanbani) was an Iranian textile and fashion designer as well as visual artist.
+Mehr Monir Jahanbani (مهرمنیر جهانبانی; 16 April 1926 – 7 August 2018), also known as Mehr-Monir Jahanbani, Mehrmonir Djahanbani, and Nini Jahanbani, was an Iranian textile and fashion designer as well as visual artist.
 She played a significant role in supporting, promoting and modernizing the traditional Iranian embroidery and needlework, especially from the Baluchistan region.
 She had a boutique in Iran named "Nini".

 Biography

 Mehr Monir Jahanbani was born on 16 April 1926, in Tehran, Imperial Iran, into a noble family.
 She was the daughter of General Amanullah Jahanbani and his Russian wife, Helen Kasminsky, who belonged to the aristocracy of Saint Petersburg.
-Her paternal grandfather was a descendant of Prince Seyfollah Mirza, the son of Fath-Ali Shah Qajar.
+Her paternal grandfather was a descendant of Prince Seyfollah Mirza, a son of Fath-Ali Shah Qajar.
 Consequently, upon her birth, Mehr Monir was given the title "H.H.
 Shahzadeh Mihir Munir Khanum" (Persian: شاهزاده مهرمنیر خانم) in the Qajar dynasty's genealogy and was registered as Mehr Monir Jahanbani in official documents.

 From a young age, Jahanbani was deeply influenced by the cultural and artistic heritage of her Russian grandmother, which sparked her passion for the art of embroidery and needlework.
 This interest became a defining aspect of her later life.
 At the age of 24, she moved to Paris to continue her education, and a year later, she relocated to the United States.
 In the U.S., she studied history at the University of South Florida, where she deepened her understanding of the importance of history and cultural heritage, which became her primary focus.

-She was married twice, and had two children.
+She was married twice and had two children.